Meet the Team

 Aidan Miller

-Aidan is a sophomore studying Finance and Economics.
+Aidan is a junior studying Finance and Economics.
 He has worked with the Sokolov-Miller Family Financial and Life Skills Center since Fall 2022.
 Aidan is very passionate about finance and assisting people with personal finances.
 He focuses on giving financial literacy presentations to classes, working with students in 1 on 1 meetings, and is a part of the center’s social media team.
 Outside of work, Aidan enjoys going to the gym, Philadelphia sports, and spending time with his friends.
 Aidan is a Certified Financial Peer Mentor as recognized by Fincert.org.

 Money Question for Aidan: Why do you work in financial wellness?